ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 ## Progressive Web Apps

+A Progressive Web App (PWA) will work without a Jamstack and vice versa – it´s two concepts that can stand each on their own.
+But, static artifacts, when delivered to the web browser, can nicely be injected into a PWA, where the browser will cache those artifacts under the control of a *service worker.* This will speed up the application once more, and, depending on your use case, will even make it offline-capable.
+The message is: The Jamstack and PWAs allow for excellent pairing.

-Before going into how the Jamstack and *Progressive Web Apps (PWAs)* can play together, let´s have a look at what a PWA is.
+Let´s have a look at what a PWA is.
 I always think of a PWA as: <q>You can have an app (cross-platform, mobile and desktop) without the need of visiting an app store.</q>

+To quote [Aaron Gustafson](https://www.aaron-gustafson.com), Principal Accessibility Innovation Strategist at Microsoft:

 <blockquote>PWAs start with a great web experience and then enhance that experience for performance, resilience, installation, and engagement.
 <footer>Aaron Gustafson, <cite><a href="https://aneventapart.com/news/post/progressive-web-apps-where-do-i-begin-aea-video">Progressive Web Apps: Where Do I Begin?</a></cite></footer>